phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 With this configuration, `bootimage` maps our success exit code to exit code 0, so that `cargo test` correctly recognizes the success case and does not count the test as failed.

-Our test runner now automatically closes QEMU and correctly reports the test results out.
+Our test runner now automatically closes QEMU and correctly reports the test results.
 We still see the QEMU window open for a very short time, but it does not suffice to read the results.
-It would be nice if we could print the test results to the console instead, so that we can still see them after QEMU exited.
+It would be nice if we could print the test results to the console instead, so we can still see them after QEMU exits.

 ## Printing to the Console

 To see the test output on the console, we need to send the data from our kernel to the host system somehow.
-There are various ways to achieve this, for example by sending the data over a TCP network interface.
-However, setting up a networking stack is a quite complex task, so we will choose a simpler solution instead.
+There are various ways to achieve this, for example, by sending the data over a TCP network interface.
+However, setting up a networking stack is quite a complex task, so we will choose a simpler solution instead.

 ### Serial Port